Dallas Deserves Better Mass Transit.

 Higher levels of transit service will provide the city of Dallas a roadmap for where the city can prioritize its bike and pedestrian-improvements in order to improve safety and accessibility to these transit corridors.

 Every “world-class” city has an efficient public transportation system, and most have a ‘ridership first’ approach.
 Dallas has neither.
-So while DART boasts that Dallas has the longest light rail system in the country, it is by all accounts the most inefficient.
+While DART boasts that Dallas has the longest light rail system in the country, it is by all accounts the most inefficient.
 And not only does that prevent Dallas from becoming a true multi-modal city, but it has severe consequences for our residents.

-Where we stand:
+Where we stand

-In 2016, a number of Deep Ellum residents and business owners approached the Coalition to help prevent a D2 surface line from being built.
+In 2016, a number of Deep Ellum residents and business owners approached the Coalition to help prevent a a surface rail line from being built.
 The surface line would have once cut off the neighborhood from our growing urban core (much like I-345 has done), and we joined the fight to make D2 a subway.
 In October 2016, the City Council reversed its vote on the issue in a historic proportion, making a D2 subway the City’s top transportation priority.